RitChan/CS-Innovation-Project-1/README.md

 #### 2.2 LT Decoding

-Exclusive(XOR) are also used in the decoding process to retrieve the encoded message.
+Exclusive OR($\oplus$) are also used in the decoding process to recover the original message.
+The decoding is based on the fact that for any binary number $x$, $x \oplus x = 0$.
+With this property of XOR, the decoding program can use the input droplet to reduce the degree of the previous droplets.
+A block of original data is recovered if the degree of a droplet is reduced to one.
+A good distribution of the random chosen degree needs to be designed to ensure that all blocks can be recovered using as less as possible droplets.

  ---

-##  Future Plan
+## #4 Future Plan

 ### 1 LT Code

 Implement another DNA storage encoding method based on DNA Fountain.
 (Including Error-Correcting Codes).

 Adding some Error-Correcting Codes to our first project.
 It is expected that it could correct both Insertion and deletion error in DNA synthesis.

 ### 2 Further Test